adborroto/simple-sqlite/README.md

 ## Simple Android SQLite

-This Android library help to manage database creation,version,query and others in a very simple way.
-This provide developers with a simple way to define the database based on classes.
+Simple Sqlite library help you to manage database creation, version, query and others very simple.
+This provide developers with a simple way to define the databases based on classes.
 Rather than implementing the onCreate() and onUpgrade() methods to execute a bunch of SQL statements, developers simply define the schema code-first.

 It is implemented as an extension to SQLiteOpenHelper, and map sql queries to objects classes.